reds-heig/FSS/README.md

 !!!
-The project has been moved to GitLab !!!
+This project has been moved to GitLab !!!
 ============================================

 The FSS project has been moved to GitLab: [https://gitlab.com/reds-public/FSS](https://gitlab.com/reds-public/FSS).